crcollins/chemtools-webapp/README.md

     aryl0   = "2,3,8,9"
     ARYL2   = "4,5,6,7"

-So, if you wanted to create all of the substituant combinations for 4X_TON, rather than typing all the substituants out, you can just use:
+So, if you wanted to create all of the substituant combinations for `4X_TON`, rather than typing all the substituants out, you can just use:

 [/chem/4{$RGROUPS}\_TON/](/chem/4{$RGROUPS}_TON/)

+Or if you wanted all the R-groups and all the cores:

 [/chem/4{$RGROUPS}\_{$CORES}/](/chem/4{$RGROUPS}_{$CORES}/)

+#### Internal Variables ####

 Now, that may seem well and good, except in the case where you may have multiple parts that you want the same.
-Like with 4X\_TON\_4X\_4X.
+Like with `4X_TON_4X_4X`.
 In that case, there are some special variables that correspond to the number of the replacement.

 [/chem/4{$RGROUPS}\_TON\_4{$0}\_4{$0}/](/chem/4{$RGROUPS}_TON_4{$0}_4{$0}/)